Trump Strong in Pa. but Delegates Could Turn Elsewhere

 But this could change.

-And, an interesting “quirk” in the rules for electing delegates could easily work against Trump.
-While he could easily repeat his ’16 performance, when he swept the primary with 56%, Trump may find himself with far fewer delegates than a triumph at the polls would indicate.
+And, an interesting "quirk" in the rules for electing delegates could easily work against former President Donald Trump.
+While he could easily repeat his '16 performance, when he swept the primary with 56%, Trump may find himself with far fewer delegates than a triumph at the polls would indicate.

 "Under Pennsylvania election law, delegate races are completely separate from the presidential 'beauty contest,'" explained Lowman Henry of the conservative Lincoln Institute.
 "In other words, winning the statewide votes get you nothing except bragging rights."